microsoft/media-foundation/tracing/tracing.md

 There are various tools and scripts to capture Media Foundation (MF) traces.
 Following sections provide information on the recommended tools/scripts and steps to capture MF traces for specific scenarios.

-## Edge Browser Video Playback Scenarios
+## Application/Browser Video Playback Scenarios

 Follow these steps to capture traces and other related information.